 TYPE OF SCHOOL DATA WHO/WHAT GENERATES THIS DATA?
 WHY IS THIS DATA COLLECTED?
 WHEN AND HOW OFTEN IS THIS DATA COLLECTED/ GENERATED?
 WHERE IS THIS DATE STORED?
 WHO CAN ACCESS THIS DATE?
-Attendance Teachers or admin staff To determine a students whereabouts and identify students missing class.
-Daily.
+Attendance Daily.
 Each class.
-LMS Teachers.
-School administrators.
-Formal assessment Teachers To determine whether a student understands content.
-To rank students.
-When there is a formal assessment.
-School online platform.
-Department.
+Formal assessment Teachers Teacher evaluation data Department.
 Teachers.
 Administrative staff.
 Parents?
-Teacher evaluation data Teachers To evaluate student performance and behaviour in class.
-Depends on the school.
-LMS Department.
-Teachers.
-Administrative staff.
-Parents?
 Personal data (name, address, parent contact).
-Parents, school staff To evaluate student performance and behaviour in class.
-Depends on the school.
-LMS Department.
-Teachers.
-Administrative staff.
-Parents?
+To evaluate student performance and behaviour in class.
 Log-in times and duration on a platform.
-Online platform (e.g. Google Docs) To capture data on when students use the platform, the duration of use.
-Every time a student logs onto the system.
 Backend of Platform.
-Owner of platform.
-Some provide access to the user when data is requested.